bruderol/project-automation/README.md

 ## Exercise Instructions

-See ... for exercise instructions.
+See (docs/README.md) for exercise instructions.

-## Further Readings
+## References / Further Readings

-See [Further Readings](./docs/Readings.md) for further links to tutorials and guides about used technologies.
+See [References](docs/References.md) for further links to tutorials and guides about used technologies.

 ## Authors & Contacts